 Then the real question had to be asked: why in the world was a woman not reviewing this play about women?

 The answer is most likely something like: oh wait, the perennial critics at any of the major American news outlets are not women.
-I don’t mean to generalize here—consider The New York Times with Charles Isherwood and Ben Brantley (preceded, of course, by Frank Rich) who currently list zero out of the twenty-three Critic’s Picks as being reviewed by a woman; The Los Angeles Times lists nine theater critics, led by veteran Charles McNulty, only two of whom are female; on the website for The Washington Post, Peter Marks and Nelson Pressley are the only two critics that get their own categories for reviews; The Chicago Tribune devotes it’s Theater Loop page to the reviews of Chris Jones; and at The Boston Globe, Don Aucoin is almost guaranteed to be the reviewer of any major production in town.
+I don’t mean to generalize here—consider The New York Times with Charles Isherwood and Ben Brantley (preceded, of course, by Frank Rich) who currently list zero out of the twenty-three Critic’s Picks as being reviewed by a woman; The Los Angeles Times lists nine theatre critics, led by veteran Charles McNulty, only two of whom are female; on the website for The Washington Post, Peter Marks and Nelson Pressley are the only two critics that get their own categories for reviews; The Chicago Tribune devotes it’s Theater Loop page to the reviews of Chris Jones; and at The Boston Globe, Don Aucoin is almost guaranteed to be the reviewer of any major production in town.

-As if to drive the point home further, American Theatre magazine published by TCG released a list of the Top 12 Theatre Critics in America in November 2011, and only two on the list were women—Misha Berson of The Seattle Times, and Christine Dolen of The Miami Herald (neither city quite the theater mecca).
+As if to drive the point home further, American Theatre magazine published by TCG released a list of the Top 12 Theatre Critics in America in November 2011, and only two on the list were women—Misha Berson of The Seattle Times, and Christine Dolen of The Miami Herald (neither city quite the theatre mecca).

 One can speculate as to why such apparent discrimination exists.
 Is it because media outlets have always preferred to employ men (at least in print)?
 Are these aging critics left over from an era before society became conscious of gender parity issues?
 Will audiences trust the voice of a woman over that of a man?
 Where America falls short, Britain seems to be making strong efforts to include the voice of female critics.
 Almost every other review listed on The Guardian website is written by a woman, and nine of the seventeen faces they include on their “Stage Staff” list on Twitter are women.

-The shocking lack of diversity across the board in American theater criticism, however, should be considered, at the very least, incredibly out of date.
+The shocking lack of diversity across the board in American theatre criticism, however, should be considered, at the very least, incredibly out of date.
 In 2013, female playwrights are running rampant, doing much of the best work in the country.
 (Shout out to Suzan-Lori Parks, Annie Baker, Amy Herzog, Katori Hall, Young Jean Lee, Kirsten Greenidge, Sarah Ruhl, Jackie Sibblies Drury, and Kathleen Tolan.)
 Women directors are hot like never before—consider the recent Tony Awards given to Diane Paulus and Pam MacKinnon, not to mention established talents Anne Kaufman, Mary Zimmerman, and Rebecca Taichman, among others.
 Although the scales are still unbalanced in terms of female artistic directors, we are lucky to have the strong presence of Martha Lavey, Molly Smith, Emily Mann, and the aforementioned Paulus, to name a few.

 With women writing, selecting, and directing plays, where are the women reviewers?
 Wouldn’t it be nice to get a female perspective on some of these plays in addition to the established male vantage point?

 The truth is that women have been burned out of their place in dramatic criticism by a tradition of misogyny in the field of journalism.
 But the times, they are a-changing.
-The increasingly diverse gender representation in the theater community at-large calls for a mirroring diversity in the journalism that so heavily weighs the fate of individual productions.
+The increasingly diverse gender representation in the theatre community at-large calls for a mirroring diversity in the journalism that so heavily weighs the fate of individual productions.
 I, for one, look forward to the day I can sit in front of the latest newspaper and read reviews by both women and men, critiquing plays written by and directed by both sexes as well.